What To Do in Los Angeles Medicare Fraud Investigations

 Oberheiden, P.C. represents clients in Los Angeles and surrounding areas that are accused of Medicare Fraud.
-We are a team of former Department of Justice Trial Attorneys, former Assistant and Special Assistant United States Attorneys and former federal prosecutors previously in charge of health care fraud investigations at the U.S. Attorney’s Office.
-We handle both civil (False Claims Act) and criminal (pre-indictment and indictment) health care fraud investigations in Los Angeles and we are proud of our track record of successful case outcomes.
+We are a team of former Department of Justice Trial Attorneys, former Assistant and Special Assistant United States Attorneys and former federal prosecutors previously in charge of healthcare fraud investigations at the U.S. Attorney’s Office.
+As experienced Los Angeles healthcare fraud attorneys, we handle both civil (False Claims Act) and criminal (pre-indictment and indictment) healthcare fraud investigations in Los Angeles and we are proud of our track record of successful case outcomes.

 Why Do Los Angeles Clients Trust Oberheiden, P.C.?

 Oberheiden, P.C. is a healthcare fraud defense law firm.
 Our attorneys have handled hundreds of civil and criminal healthcare investigations throughout our careers.
 Many of our attorneys come from senior positions within the Department of Justice and share their experience, insights, and contacts as former federal prosecutors in charge of healthcare matters.

 - Experience: More than 1,000 healthcare fraud investigations